MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 Rohan — NEET 510, Pune family

 Rohan's 510 was below AIQ Government cutoff.
 He registered for Maharashtra State Quota (closed for non-domicile he had) and Karnataka P-Quota (open).
-In Karnataka P-Quota Round 2, he secured a seat at JSS Medical College Mysore at ₹12 Lakhs/year tuition.
+In Karnataka P-Quota Round 2, he secured a Private Merit seat at a Karnataka private medical college at ₹12 Lakhs/year tuition.
 Total 4.5-year tuition: ₹54 Lakhs.
 Total all-in cost: ₹85-90 Lakhs (with hostel + living).
 Loan: ₹70L from SBI + ₹20L family.

 Kabir — NEET 280, financially strapped Bihar family